katzenpost/katzenpost/docs/specs/pigeonhole_replica.md

 ## PQ Noise wire protocol

 Replicas communicate with each other directly over the Internet instead of using our mixnet.
 However they will use our PQ Noise based wire protocol on top of either TCP or QUIC.
 We are in a sense composing a new wire protocol for the replicas with these properties:

 * padded to a new max size in both directions
 * constant time sending/receiving messages
 * restrict the commands used to just the one needed for this protocol

-Our one wire protocol command that the storage replicas will use is defined above as `ReplicaMessage`.
-This command struct will suffice as the request and reply protocol messages types for our storage replicas.

 Our PQ Noise based authentication will only allow mixnet service nodes or other storage replicas to connect.
 This should prevent clients from directly connecting to storage replicas.

+Client to Storage Replica communicate via the Courier service intermediaries and always use the `ReplicaMessage` wire command.
+However Storage Replicas communicate with one another via the `ReplicaWrite` and `ReplicaRead` wire commands.

 ## Courier Service